 For radial straight pull hubs the diameter is measured at the position where the spoke seats.

-The distance from the hub centre line to the left and right flanges.
+The distance from the hub centre line to the centre of the Left and Right flanges.

-The red line is the centre line between the ends of the hub (the faces that locate on your fork or frame).
+The red line is the centre line between the ends of the hub (the faces that locate on the fork or frame).

 Measuring the offsets

 A rear hub is shown, but the procedure is exactly the same for front hubs and any other type of hub you come across.
 The calculator requires the centre to left flange and centre to right flange dimensions.
 This is how you do it...

 L = h - x